MarcoDDM/MarcoDDM/README.md

 <div>My portfolio showcases a range of projects that I've worked on, including paid assignments and others from a current bootcamp program.
 Each pinned project has a detailed description that highlights the project's key features and the technologies utilized to build it.</div><br>

-<div>I am always eager to learn and grow, and I'm open to freelance or job opportunities.
+I am always eager to learn and grow, and I'm open to freelance or job opportunities.
 So, if you have a project that requires my skills, feel free to connect with me.
-You can also find me on [Linkedin](https://linkedin.com/in/marcoalmadaar) to know more about me.</div><br>
+You can also find me on [Linkedin](https://www.linkedin.com/in/marcoalmadaar "Marco Almadaar's LinkedIn Profile") to know more about me.</div><br>

 <div>Currently, I'm studying at @microverse to develop my Full-Stack Software Development skills further.</div><br>